emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 discussed above in [](#client-certs-phase1)

-Note that the Phase 2 data could simply be a Result TLV with value Success, along with a Crypto-Binding TLV and Intermediate-Result TLV.
+Note that the Phase 2 data could simply be a Result TLV with value Success, along with a Crypto-Binding TLV.
 This Phase 2 data serves as a protected success indication as discussed in {{RFC9190}} Section 2.1.1